-- 50% of meals and entertainment not allowed under section 274(n). - Expenses for the use of an entertainment facility. - The part of business gifts over \$25. - Expenses of an individual in excess of \$2,000, which are allocable to conventions on cruise ships. - Employee achievement awards over \$400. - The cost of entertainment tickets over their face value (also subject to 50% disallowance under section 274(n)). - The cost of skyboxes over the face value of nonluxury box seat tickets.

-- The part of luxury water travel not allowed under section 274(m). - Expenses for travel as a form of education. - Other expenses for travel and entertainment not allowed as a deduction.
+- Meals and entertainment not deductible under section 274(n). - Expenses for the use of an entertainment facility. - The part of business gifts over \$25. - Expenses of an individual in excess of \$2,000, which are allocable to conventions on cruise ships. - Employee achievement awards over \$400. - The cost of entertainment tickets over their face value (also subject to 50% limit under section 274(n)). - The cost of skyboxes over the face value of nonluxury box seat tickets. - The part of luxury water travel not deductible under section 274(m). - Expenses for travel as a form of education. - Other nondeductible expenses for travel and entertainment.